Terror from the Year 5000

-Terror from the Year 5000 (entitled Cage of Doom in the UK) is a 1958 independently made American black-and-white science fiction film, produced by Robert J. Gurney Jr, Samuel Z. Arkoff, James H. Nicholson, and Gene Searchinger.
+Terror from the Year 5000 (retitled Cage of Doom in the UK) is a 1958 independently made American black-and-white science fiction film, produced by Robert J. Gurney Jr, Samuel Z. Arkoff, James H. Nicholson, and Gene Searchinger.
 Directed by Robert J. Gurney Jr, it stars Ward Costello, Joyce Holden, John Stratton, Salome Jens, and Fred Herrick.
 The screenplay is based (uncredited) on the short story "Bottle Baby" by print/TV/film writer Henry Slesar that was published in the science fiction magazine Fantastic (April 1957).
-American International Pictures released the film as a double feature with either The Screaming Skull or The Brain Eaters.
+American International Pictures released the film in August 1958 in a double feature with The Screaming Skull.
+(In some areas, it was apparently double billed with Earth vs. The Spider or The Brain Eaters.)

 Advertisement from 1958 for Terror from the Year 5000 and co-feature The Screaming Skull.